desi0302/Car_price_analysis/README.md

 * https://www.geeksforgeeks.org/python/how-to-standardize-data-in-a-pandas-dataframe/

-* ChatGPT & Copilot
+* AI

 ## Acknowledgements
-* A big thank you to Vasi, Mark, Roman, and Neil for all the support and guidance along the way
+* Many thanks to Vasi, Mark, Roman, and Neil for all of their help and advice.